a-b-street/docs/book/src/dev/ui.md

 arrange them in some kind of layout, and use them for interaction.
-There's a bunch of ways that GUI frameworks manage the problem of synchronizing application "state" with the UI widgets, and it's more complex than usual in Rust, but you hit crazy lifetime and borrowing issues if you try to do anything with callbacks.
+There's a bunch of ways that GUI frameworks manage the problem of synchronizing application "state" with the UI widgets, and it's more complex than usual in Rust, because you hit crazy lifetime and borrowing issues if you try to do anything with callbacks.

 So sticking to the widgetry philosophy of seeing how far the low-level abstractions stretch, widgets are just temporary "state" managed by a `State`.